 You’ll notice that job listings for back-end engineers tend to be higher than similar listings for back-end developers.

-For instance, both a back-end developer and back-end engineer should be able to write, modify, and debug code, but a back-end engineer will—
+For instance, both a back-end developer and a back-end engineer should be able to write, modify, and debug code, but a back-end engineer will—

 - Manage the entire software system and understand the complete application architecture.